stzn/PaginationNewsApp/README.md

 # PaginationNewsApp
 Practice for a composable and testable app

+## How to run this sample
-You need your api key.
-Please create it from here. (https://newsapi.org/)
+Need your api key.
+Create it from here. (https://newsapi.org/)
+Then set it to `APIConstants.apiKey`